hack3ric/mimic/docs/mimic.1.md

 : Controls keepalive mechanism (see [**CONFIGURATION/Handshake and Keepalive Parameters**](#handshake-and-keepalive-parameters))

 `-p, --padding`
-: Padding size appended to each packet
+: Padding size appended to each packet.
+Pass 'random' to use random padding.

 `-F, --file=PATH`
 : Load configuration from file